Any traveling sales rep would agree: multi-stop route planning is one of the most tedious and stressful parts of their job.

 So next time you’re planning your sales visits, just think like a road tripper.

-From increased fuel efficiency to proper customer targeting, the advantages of an efficient route planning guide can help your business thrive in competitive sales environments.
+From increased fuel efficiency and optimze your routes to proper customer targeting, the advantages of an efficient route planning guide can help your business thrive in competitive sales environments.

 Although we can’t speak to the best snacks or tunes while you’re on the road, we hope these best practices can help you optimize your multi-stop route planning for efficiency and customer satisfaction.